-This recipe for Lemon Pepper Octopus is the perfect gourmet-style meal for your next food adventure!
+This recipe for Grilled Octopus with Lemon Pepper Seasoning is the perfect gourmet-style meal for your next food adventure!

 Are you feeling adventurous?
 Let’s talk octopus.
 That’s right, those eight-legged sea monsters that spend their days looking like they’ve escaped from a Jules Verne novel.
 The spineless, fascinating creatures that can fit through any space they can squeeze their jaw bones through.

 Well, my friends, those leggy beasts are also completely and utterly delicious.
 The husband talked me into buying one on a Jungle Jim’s trip, and that’s how our invertebrate obsession began.
-This recipe for Lemon Pepper Octopus is easy, and sure to leave you with a tender and flavor-packed meal.
+This recipe for Grilled Octopus with Lemon Pepper Seasoning is easy, and sure to leave you with a tender and flavor-packed meal.

 Here’s the thing about octopus– it can either melt in your mouth, or taste like little bits of rubber if overcooked.
 If you’ve ever had calamari, you’ve already eaten squid.
 Octopus has a similar texture.
 As with calamari, if your octopus is chewy, it’s probably been overcooked.
 It should fall apart in your mouth.

-Note: If you’re serving your octopus with a grain or legume that cooks in water or broth (like rice or lentils), save the liquid from braising the octopus and use that instead of the broth!
-You might need to add a little salt to taste.
-You could do this with pasta water too, but be aware that the dark octopus stock might dye your pasta a little darker (the dye-effect won’t be as noticeable with a dark grain or legume).
+Quick Tip: If you’re serving your octopus with a grain or legume that cooks in water or broth (like rice or lentils), save the liquid from braising the octopus and use that to cook the grain/legume instead of the broth or water!

 Braised + Grilled Octopus